PowerNukkitX/PNX-Document/doc/en-us/config/nukkit.yml.md

  Whether to allow the plugin of the server to be listed through Query (false is turned off and true is turned on)
  ## deprecated-verbose: true
  When the plugin uses an API that is not recommended, a prompt is displayed on the console (false turns off true turns on)
  ## async-workers: auto
- ### safe-spawn: true
  Number of threads working asynchronously
  If set to auto, the server will try to detect the number of cores of the CPU (at least 4)
+ ## safe-spawn: true
+ Teleport players to a safe spawn point when they join the server (Prevent players from spawning underwater or inside blocks.)
  ## waterdogpe:
  Whether to open WaterdogPE compatible, after opening it will be compatible with the use_login_extras configuration item in WaterDog, and at the same time turn off the PNX addon api and login timestamp verify.
  The default value is` false`
+ ## download-spark: true
+ whether to download and enable spark

 ## network:
 Network related settings